 A dependent care FSA helps shoulder some of the costs of childcare or adult care services.

-Generally, this includes expenses involved in caring for either a child under the age of 13 or a physically or mentally incapacitated spouse during the workday.
+Generally, this includes expenses involved in caring for either a child under the age of 13 (or 14, depending on your plan) or a physically or mentally incapacitated spouse during the workday.

 It can also help your employees care for other eligible loved ones who aren’t physically or mentally able to take care of themselves.